-Carlos is SPS Deputy Manager of Kaombo project, in Block 32.
+Carlos is SPS Deputy Manager of the Kaombo project, in Block 32.

-After over 30 years of career he continues to believe that the success of any activity results from the human energy that each one of us puts on the challenges of everyday’s life.
-Today, the energy world demand requires the use of alternative energies and he is proud that Angola is beginning to take the first steps in the implementation of photovoltaic solar energy projects and the investment in liquefied natural gas.
+After working 30 years in his career, he continues to believe that the success of any activity results from the human energy that each one of us puts into the challenges of everyday life.
+Today, the world energy demand requires the use of alternative energies and he is proud that Angola is beginning to take the first steps in the implementation of photovoltaic solar energy projects and the investment in liquefied natural gas.

 A career is a journey

 For Carlos, the secret to a successful career is the energy invested in every task or duty.

 According to this engineer, it is essential to give your best energy input into what you ought to fulfill and meet your objectives with knowledge, commitment, dedication, tenacity, and boldness, and do it respectfully, humbly, flexibly, with understanding.
 And, above all, listening.
 He began his studies in Angola, where he quickly distinguished himself and was selected to study at the IFP in France.
 He spent the following years in the United Kingdom and more recently, as a Total employee, was sent to in Oslo, Norway and Pau, France as SPS Deputy Manager.
 This period of know-how sharing provided him with the necessary tools to better address the challenges of his current role and share among colleagues the knowledge gained during this experience.
 Today, he serves as SPS Deputy Manager1 and is responsible for the fabrication yards and local content man hours of the Kaombo Project, on Block 32.
 Carlos has an outstanding career because he spends his days producing energy: teaching and mostly learning.

 Carlos is proud to have worked for over 30 years at Total, one of today’s leaders in research into alternative energy sources and their use, notably photovoltaic solar energy with its participation in SunPower.